Error

 Cause

-When you run a manual backup, the credentials of the logged-on user on Windows are used.
+When you run a manual backup, the logged-on user’s credentials on Windows are used.

-Because the Windows account can access the NAS over the network, the backup will also be able to connect to the NAS device because it is running with the same permissions.
+Because the Windows account can access the NAS over the network, the backup can also connect to the NAS device because it is running with the same permissions.

-When a scheduled backup runs, the scheduler service (Desktop Services or Server Services) will use the default Windows account Local System.
+When a scheduled backup runs, the scheduler service (Desktop Services or Server Services) uses the default Windows account, Local System.

-The Local System account will have access to all local and unmodified resources but won’t have sufficient permissions to access NAS and other UNC devices unless they are Active Directory enabled.
+The Local System account will have access to all local and unmodified resources.
+However, it will not have sufficient permissions to access NAS and other UNC devices unless Active Directory enables them.

 Fix